 Minimum CAT percentiles for getting a call:

-It is true that to get a call from IIM A or C a general category student would need upwards of 99.5 percentile in the entrance test.
-And IIM B lays a lot of emphasis on academic background for shortlisting.
-But let us also look at the shortlisting criteria for the other IIMs and see if it is really that difficult to get an IIM call.
+It is true that to get a call from IIM A or C a general category student would need a very high percentile in the entrance test (CAT).
+IIM B and I lay a lot of emphasis on academic background for shortlisting.

 |Weightage||No. of IIMs|

-What is amply clear from the above is that with a good performance in CAT and the GWPI process, we still have a good chance of getting into one of the IIMs notwithstanding the background.
-Also, there are many non-IIM B-schools like MDI, SP Jain, XLRI, IIFT, IITs which give substantial weightage to the entrance process and still fetch us excellent salaries.
+What is amply clear from the above is that with a good performance in CAT and the GWPI process, we still have a good chance of getting into one of the IIMs not withstanding the academic/work ex background.
+Also, there are many non-IIM B-schools like MDI, FMS, XLRI, IIFT, NMIMS which give substantial weightage to the entrance process and still fetch us excellent salaries.
 So, before you say you can't, say I'll try and then give it your best!